 KPN's business has required, and will continue to require, liquidity to fund capital expenditures, investment requirements (including in relation to spectrum licenses, investments in networks and in support of its strategy) and to meet its debt service requirements.
 KPN finances its operations through cash flow from operations and a combination of unsecured bonds, financial leases and, from time to time, borrowings under revolving credit facilities as well as proceeds from the issuance of equity capital.
-In particular, as a means of strengthening its capital structure, KPN has recently undertaken the EUR/GBP Offering and has proposed to undertake the Rights Offering, which is conditional upon a Shareholder vote in the Annual General Meeting scheduled to be held on 10 April 2013.
-See "Risk Factors-If the proposed Rights Offering is not approved by the shareholders of the Issuer, the Issuer would likely need to seek alternative means of raising additional capital, which may not be successful and its liquidity position may be adversely affected."
+In particular, as a means of strengthening its capital structure, KPN has proposed to undertake the Rights Offering, which is conditional upon a Shareholder vote in the Annual General Meeting scheduled to be held on 10 April 2013.
+See "Risk Factors-If the proposed Rights Offering is not approved by the shareholders of the Issuer, the Issuer would likely need to seek alternative means of raising additional capital, which may not be successful and its liquidity position may be adversely affected.
+Any additional issuances of capital securities may also not be successful."
+KPN may also issue additional capital securities to meet its liquidity needs and to strengthen its capital structure.